euphonie/study-notes/Computer Science/Theory/Statistics/Combinatorics.md

 Which can be translated to: "The number of variations with repetition when picking p-many elements out of n elements, is equal to n n to the power of p" (*Extracted from header's reference*)

-### Variations without repetition
+## Variations without repetition

 The number of variations without repetition when arranging p elements out of a total of n:
 $$V_p^n = \frac{n!}{(n-p)!}$$

+## Combinations

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjc2MDgwOTUxLC00ODk4MTg3MjQsMTI3Nz
-kyODczNiwxODIzNzI5MzU4LDE0MDU0ODU5MjIsLTE5Nzc0MDc1
-NTMsLTEwNzQ1ODk0NzVdfQ==
+eyJoaXN0b3J5IjpbLTExOTk3MzY1MTksMjc2MDgwOTUxLC00OD
+k4MTg3MjQsMTI3NzkyODczNiwxODIzNzI5MzU4LDE0MDU0ODU5
+MjIsLTE5Nzc0MDc1NTMsLTEwNzQ1ODk0NzVdfQ==
 -->